michaeltelford/todo/README.md

+# TODO

+A React JS front end application for user based TODO checklist's.

+## Usage

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: